How to Point Your Domain Name to Home Junction Servers

 Don't see your domain registrar in this list?
 Your domain might be on a registrar that does not support delegated or shared access.

-In this case, simply provide your domain registrar login information to your support rep or account manager.
+In this case, you may provide your domain registrar login information to your support rep or account manager.
 Our team will be happy to handle this process for you.

 Settings may vary between domain registrars but the typical settings you'll need are outlined below.
 The settings will vary depending upon which network your website is hosted on, either our US or World Network.